WakiMak/trentent.github.io-forked/_posts/2010-12-01-dataram-ramdisk-review.md

 </div>

 <div>
-  To compare this RAMDisk to other HDD&#8217;s I turned to Anandtech and used his settings to compare some SSD drives. <a href="http://www.anandtech.com/show/2614/8">His results are here.</a>
+  To compare this RAMDisk to other HDD's I turned to Anandtech and used his settings to compare some SSD drives. <a href="http://www.anandtech.com/show/2614/8">His results are here.</a>
 </div>

 <div>